top of page

 Our Products

-A compact plug-in solar kit with two lightweight flexible panels and a microinverter.
-Ideal for smaller balconies, single fence sections or first-time solar users.
+A compact plug-in solar kit with two/four lightweight flexible panels and a microinverter.
+Ideal for smaller balconies, fences or first-time solar users.

 Microinverter with app monitoring